 My wife and I purchased a leasehold house in Woore.
 Conveyancing and Bank of Scotland mortgage went though with no issue.
 A letter has just been received from someone saying they have taken over the freehold.
 It included a demand for arrears of ground rent dating back to 1998.
 The conveyancing solicitor in Woore who acted for me is not around.
 What should I do?

 First contact the Land Registry to be sure that this person is indeed the registered owner of the freehold reversion.
 It is not necessary to incur the fees of a Woore conveyancing practitioner to do this as you can do this on the Land Registry website for £3.
 You should note that regardless, even if this is the legitimate landlord, under the Limitation Act 1980 the limitation period for recovery of ground rent is six years.

 I purchased a leasehold flat in Woore, conveyancing having been completed November 2012.
 How much will my lease extension cost?
 Corresponding flats in Woore with an extended lease are worth £227,000.
 The ground rent is £50 invoiced annually.
 The lease terminates on 21st October 2091

 With just 72 years left to run the likely cost is going to be between £9,500 and £11,000 plus legals.

-The figure above a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of detailed investigations.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information without first seeking the advice of a professional.
+The suggested premium range above a general guide to costs for extending a lease, but we are not able to provide the actual costs in the absence of comprehensive due diligence.
+You should not use the figures in tribunal or court proceedings.
+There may be other concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+You should not take any other action based on this information without first getting professional advice.